Course No. 9025

 After reading Chapter 1, participants will be able to:

-- Specifying ways to hold title to assets starting with the simplest and most direct way to hold property;
+- Determine the tax consequences of title holding methods by specifying ways to hold title to assets starting with the simplest and most direct ways to hold property.

 At the start of Chapter 2, participants should identify the following major topics for study: